GovHack-2020-Hack-to-the-Future/build-and-connect-client/README.md

-# Build and Connect - Server
+# Build and Connect - Client